Mr-SxR/SxR_DUMP/README.md

 git pull
 python SxR_DUMP.py
 ```
-**If any errors or problems occur while running the tool, you can contact the admins and moderators**
+**1. If any errors or problems occur while running the tool, you can contact the admins and moderators**
 # Contact

 - **Facebook**: [Masudur Rahman Sifat](https://www.facebook.com/sxr.404)